Acceptance testing: Process

 The acceptance test suite may need to be performed multiple times, as all of the test cases may not be executed within a single test iteration.

-The acceptance test suite is run using predefined acceptance test procedures to direct the testers which data to use, the step-by-step processes to follow and the expected result following execution.
+The acceptance test suite is run using predefined acceptance test procedures to direct the testers on which data to use, the step-by-step processes to follow, and the expected result following execution.
 The actual results are retained for comparison with the expected results.
 If the actual results match the expected results for each test case, the test case is said to pass.
 If the quantity of non-passing test cases does not breach the project's predetermined threshold, the test suite is said to pass.
 If it does, the system may either be rejected or accepted on conditions previously agreed between the sponsor and the manufacturer.

 The anticipated result of a successful test execution: